What kind of tips?

-Acoustic guitars have a sound board.
+Acoustic and Spanish guitars have a sound board.
 So they are hollow.

 The shape of this sound board and the wood used determines how the guitar sounds.
 There are acoustic guitars with nylon strings and with steel strings.
 The big difference is the sound and the music for which they are used.

 The nylon string guitar (or Spanish guitar) is usually used for flamenco, classical, Latin but also for pop, the steel-string acoustic guitar (or Western guitar) for pop, blues, rock and country music.
 A Spanish or Acoustic guitar is easier to take with you than an electric guitar, you can play it anywhere.
 The nylon strings of the Spanish guitar are for beginners somewhat softer the an steel string guitar.

 Electric guitars mostly always have a solid body.
 The sound is largely determined by the type of element and where these are placed.
 An electric guitar has a larger ‘range’, you can play higher tones more easily.

 Internet links with tips for buying a Spanish or Acoustic guitar